Lessons I’ve learned from supporting my own WordPress plugins

 Thankfully the large majority of users appreciate the fact that you’ve spent significant time and resources creating something for them to use at absolutely no cost (to them).

-And so I am always miffed when I get abused for not providing them with a free version of one of my premium plugins.
+And so I am always miffed when I get negative feedback for not providing them with a free version of one of my premium plugins.

 Offering free versions of your software comes with its own set of challenges, such as having to maintain and support two different versions of the product as one example.

-To cite another example of entitlement, I once had a user send me an email demanding that I hand over a copy of one of my premium plugins because (and I’m paraphrasing here) “WordPress is open source and you have to give me a copy whether you like it or not”.
-After pointing him to my article about how the GPL works, and mentioning that the GPL affords me or anyone else the right to put software behind a paywall, he didn’t like that and called me a “d*ckhead” for not complying.
+To cite an example, I once had a user send me an email demanding that I hand over a copy of one of my premium plugins because (and I’m paraphrasing here) “WordPress is open source and you have to give me a copy whether you like it or not”.
+After pointing him to my article about how the GPL works, and mentioning that the GPL affords me or anyone else the right to put software behind a paywall (even him), he didn’t like that and called me a “d*ckhead” for not complying.
 Sigh.

-Lesson learned: You are absolutely not obligated to hand over any of your premium plugins for free just because someone asks for it, and any feedback claiming otherwise is both misguided and ignorant.
+Lesson learned: You are absolutely not obligated to hand over any of your premium plugins for free just because someone asks for it, and any feedback claiming otherwise is misguided.

 You take the good with the bad.
-As mentioned already, thankfully most users are respectful of your efforts, but you’ll always come across negative Nancy’s ruining your day.
+As mentioned already most users are respectful of your efforts, but you’ll always come across negative Nancy’s ruining your day.

 They can be a genuine drain on your mental health, so try not to let them get you down.
 As much as it might be counterintuitive, in a public forum it’s best to be diplomatic and take the high road.